openframeworks/ofSite/documentation/graphics/ofPath.markdown

 _inlined_description: _

-Move the drawing position to x,y.z.
-This means that a subsequent calls to, for instance, lineTo() or curveTo() will connect the location x,y,z to the new location.
+Draw a straight line from the current drawing position to the location indicated by x,y,z.